 The current anonymity means you can send payments to a wallet without your identity being known.
 With the planned move of the EU, this won’t be the case.
 EU governments will be able to attach a user ID to every transaction done within the EU zone for incoming and outgoing transactions.

 European governments look at bitcoin as at medium risk of terrorist use to transfer funds meant for wreaking havoc in Europe.
-Coindol.com spoke to Richard Kohl, founder of
+Coindol.com spoke to Board Member of the

 Dutch Bitcoin Foundation, about his thoughts on this claim, he responded by saying: